bencej98/CS50_final_project/README.md

 # CS50_final_project

-My first repository for the final project of the Harvard CS50 course

-# Project name: Financial Tracker
+## Project name: Financial Tracker

-# Application Structure:
+# App Structure:

 ├── CS50_final_project
 │   ├── app.py
 │   ├── helpers.py
 │   ├── README.md
 │   ├── requirements.txt
 │   ├── static
 │   │   ├── highlight_current.js
 │   │   ├── picture.ico
-│   ├── static
+│   ├── templates
 │   │   ├── admin.html
 │   │   ├── layout.html
 │   │   ├── login.html
 │   │   ├── main_page.html
 │   │   ├── registers.html
 │   │   ├── reports.html
 │   │   ├── transactions.html

+# Tech Stack:

+Python
+Flask Framework
+Javascript
+HTML
+CSS
+SQLite

-# Description and usage:
+# Description:

 Throughout this project my aim was to create a webapp that tracks financial changes in a persons life.

 ### Registering:

 To use this app one should register using a username and a password.
 There are prerequisites for both the username and the password and in case they are not met the webapp displays and error message to the user.
 For the username one should only use numbers or letters meanwhile the password must containt at least 8 characters in which at least there is one uppercase letter and a number.

 The webapp currently consists of 4 pages which are the homepage, transactions, reports and admin

 ### Homepage:

 After logging in you are redirect to the homepage where you can see your current balance of the different kind of assets.
 These are updated as you deposit or withdraw from your account.

 ### Transactions:

 On the transactions tab you can perfrom two kind of transactions which are depositing or withdrawing from your account.
 After choosing the transaction type you also have to choose a possession type that you want to modify.

 NOTE that currently the webapp only supports USD currency!

-### Reports
+### Reports:

 On this tab you can see all of the transactions that the currently logged in user made in the past.

-### Admin
+### Admin:

 This is a special tab where you can delete from all of the users that have registered before.
 You can only access this tab if you have admin rights.
 There is a preregistered admin user for the webapp.
 The credentials for this user are the following:
 Username: admin